dasdgdafg/headpattr/readme.md

 To run the program, open a command prompt in the same directory as the program, and run either `python3 headpattr.py` or `python headpattr.py` or `py headpattr.py`.
 Which one of those commands works may depend on how you installed python and what OS you are using.
 On Windows, double clicking the `headpattr.bat` file may work.

+Once you have it set up, modify the `commands.py` file to add custom actions.
+The example actions press buttons and play sounds, but it's just python code so you can do anything you want if you write the code for it.
+Maybe you want to write to a file, maybe you want to send a network request, etc. There's lots of python tutorials out there that you can copy/paste from.

-In case you're wondering, it's called headpattr because the original idea was to make it do a headpat action when someone donated.
+In case you're wondering, it's called headpattr because the original idea was to press a hotkey to do a headpat action when someone donated.